priyankas9/Notes/imis_dncc/2025/march/to-do.md

 ---

 - make a function for above requirements
 - start woring on the hostong the code chnages
+- doc for new imis -dncc mobile app
+- create a new branc in github repo stdm v 1.0

+# 2025.03.27 Thursday

+---

+- start woring on the hostong the code chnages

+- doc for new imis -dncc mobile app
+- create a new branc in github repo stdm v 1.0